 - The immediate short-term solution within the existing WSS of uTDM would be to implement Water Demand Management measures.
 This is to include a revenue enhancement project, where unauthorised connections (that are not on pumping mains or gravity mains) are regularised through the installation of domestic meters.
 Payment for water consumption by the non-indigents will decrease the water demand. - Process Services and Engineering Services were requested to conduct an assessment of all Waterworks (WW) under uThukela District Municipality in June 2017.
-Cost estimates to refurbish various components of the assets have been completed for each WW and are summarised in Table 13.95.
-Each refurbishment budget has been divided into a prioritised list of urgent, required and recommended actions.
-A total replacement cost has also been estimated, based on Umgeni Water Planning Services' broad projected cost estimates of R8 million to R10 million per $\mathbb{M}\ell$.
+Cost estimates, to refurbish various components of the assets, was completed for each WTP and are summarised in Table 13.95.
+Each refurbishment budget has been divided into a prioritised list of urgent (year 1), required (year 2) and recommended actions (year 3).
+A total replacement cost has also been estimated, based on Umgeni Water Planning Services' broad projected cost estimates of R8 million to R10 million per M l .